 7) Volunteer Scope and Boundaries.
 This course will guide you through several scenarios to test your knowledge of the topics above.
 Click here to launch this module.

-When you complete the final module, you will be prompted to email Volunteer Services to indicate that you have completed all seven modules.
-We'll update your application package to indicate that you have completed this step.
+When you have completed the final module, you must CLICK HERE to let Volunteer Services know that you have completed all seven modules.
+We’ll update your application package to indicate that you have completed this step.